 Who killed JFK?
 Was there a government cover-up?
 What was revealed when formerly-secret files were declassified?
 Why has this event gripped the nation for so long?
-What relevance does a 45-year-old murder have to the 21st century?
+What relevance does a nearly 60-year-old murder have to the 21st century?

 President Kennedy was murdered at the height of the Cold War, just a year after the Cuban Missile Crisis brought the world to the brink of nuclear disaster.
 While the mythology of a lost Camelot developed in the years since his death, the Kennedy era was marked by a variety of tensions and crises.
 The civil rights movement gathered momentum in the early 1960s and clashed with resistance, particularly in the South.
 Kennedy's brother Robert, as Attorney General, launched an unprecedented war on organized crime.
 Cuba was the most intense foreign policy hotspot - Castro had come to power there during the Eisenhower era and plots to overthrow and assassinate him continued in the Kennedy era.
 Vietnam was a simmering problem that would only bloom into full-scale war during the Johnson presidency.

 These domestic and foreign policy issues divided both the country and the Kennedy administration.
 There were many individuals and groups - Cuban exiles, mob figures, virulent racists, CIA and Pentagon hardliners - with a motive for murder.
 Over the years, document declassifications and personal accounts have added to the picture of a presidency beset from within and without.